The Center for Social Justice & Civil Liberties Logo

 Watch Artist Video

-The artist is using blackness as an imaginative space where black people from past, present, and future roam and use this space to exist without consequence.
+The artist using blackness as an imaginative space where black people from past, present, and future roam and use this space to exist without consequence.
 The focus is on vehicles that could be used in the transportation to this space.
 Applying Sun Ra's speculation of what is on the other side of time and how music can be used as a vehicle to this destination is how Mariah approaches their creative process into thinking what other vehicles could be used as transportation.

 About the Artist: Mariah Green's work is a series of speculations built on the topics of Afrofuturism.
 Mariah is 25-years-old and uses black and white oils as their main medium along with watercolors and fabric.
 They live in the Inland Empire of California as a self-taught artist.